livepeer/docs/docs/video-miners/getting-started/quickstart/quickstart-guide.md

 ---
-title: Quickstart Guide
+title: Quickstart
 sidebar_position: 1
 ---

-This Quickstart guide includes a detailed overview of how to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture).

-By the end of this guide, you will be able to install and set up an Orchestrator for video mining and use your GPU for transcoding.
+This Quickstart guide includes steps to follow in order for you be able to install and set up an Orchestrator for video mining and use your GPU for transcoding.

+Livepeer [architecture](/video-miners/core-concepts/architecture) supports several modes of operation you can choose from based on your use case and preferences.

+This Quickstart guide includes a detailed overview of **how to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture)**.

 ## What You Need to Know